gardener-attic/component-spec/doc/proposal/04-type-definitions.md

 ### Local Blob

 In a component repository, local blobs can be stored together with a component descriptor.
-Every local blob must have a blob identifier.
+Every local blob MUST have a blob identifier.
 In the case of an [OCI component repository](05-component-repository-oci.md), this is the digest of the blob.